 Emma Trelles is the 9th Poet Laureate of Santa Barbara (2021-23) and a 2023 recipient of an Established Artist Fellowship from the California Arts Council.
 In August 2022, she was named one of 22 Poet Laureate Fellows across the country by the Academy of American Poets.
 The daughter of Cuban immigrants + the author of Tropicalia (University of Notre Dame Press), winner of the Andrés Montoya Poetry Prize and a finalist for Foreword-Indies poetry book of the year.
 She is writing a second collection of poems, Courage and the Clock.
 Her work is anthologized in Verse Daily; Best American Poetry; Best of the Net; Political Punch: Contemporary Poems on the Politics of Identity; To Give Life A Shape: Poems Inspired by the Santa Barbara Museum of Art; and others.
 She received her MFA in Creative Writing from Florida International University and has taught poetry and creative writing workshops in academic and community based settings such as The Center for Literature and Theatre at Miami Dade College, the Sanibel Island Writers Conference, Antioch University-Santa Barbara, the Pintura Palabra project at the Patricia & Phillip Frost Art Museum, and the O, Miami Poetry Festival. (photo by Regina Reese)

-Emma has presented her work at venues across the country, including The Bryant Park Reading Room in New York, The Poet and the Poem series at the Library of Congress, Busboys & Poets in Washington D.C., the inaugural O, Miami Poetry Festival, the Miami Book Fair, the Ojai Art Center, the Milwaukee Public Library-Central Branch, the University of California-Santa Barbara, the Last Bookstore in Los Angeles, the University of Notre Dame, and the Palabra Pura series at the Guild Literary Complex in Chicago.
+Emma has presented her work at venues across the country, including The Bryant Park Reading Room in New York, The Poet and the Poem series at the Library of Congress, Busboys & Poets in Washington D.C., the Miami Book Fair, the Ojai Art Center, the Milwaukee Public Library-Central Branch, the University of California-Santa Barbara, the Last Bookstore in Los Angeles, the University of Notre Dame, and the Palabra Pura series at the Guild Literary Complex in Chicago.